 Passing the Canadian Citizenship Test

 Individuals aged 18 to 54 must take and pass a 30-minute citizenship test.
 This test consists of 20 questions covering the rights and responsibilities of Canadians, as well as Canada’s history, geography, laws, and government.
 You can take the test in English or French.

 Proving Your Language Ability

-Applicants aged 18 to 54 need to show proficiency in either English or French at a Canadian Language Benchmarks (CLB) level 4 or above.
+Applicants aged 18 to 54 must show proficiency in English or French at a Canadian Language Benchmarks (CLB) level 4 or above.
 Immigration, Refugees and Citizenship Canada (IRCC) will evaluate your language abilities by:

 The proof you submitted in your application

 Your communication with a citizenship official during the application process

 A language assessment during a hearing with a citizenship official, if necessary

 IRCC accepts certificates, diplomas, and tests as proof of language skills.

 Ineligibility for Canadian Citizenship